elastisys/compliantkubernetes/docs/adr/0015-we-believe-in-community-driven-open-source.md

 We often get bombarded with questions like "Why don't you use X?" or "Why don't you build on top of Y?", sometimes preceded by "product/project X already has feature Y".
 Needless to say, this can cause a ["Simpsons Already Did It"](https://en.wikipedia.org/wiki/Simpsons_Already_Did_It) feeling.

-This ADR clarifies one of the core values of the Compliant Kubernetes project, namely our belief in community-driven open source.
+This ADR clarifies one of the core values of the Welkin project, namely our belief in community-driven open source.
 The ADR is useful to clarify both to internal and external stakeholders the choices we make.

 ## Decision Drivers

 - We do not want to depend on the interests of any single company, be it small or large.
 - The Application Developers need to have a business continuity plan, see [ISO 27001, Annex A.17](https://www.isms.online/iso-27001/annex-a-17-information-security-aspects-of-business-continuity-management/).
-Therefore, we want to make it easy to "exit" Compliant Kubernetes and take over platform management.
+Therefore, we want to make it easy to "exit" Welkin and take over platform management.
 - We want to use the best tools out there.

 ## Considered Options